wmo-im/wis2box/docs/source/extending-wis2box.rst

 .. note::

-   It is recommended to name your wis2box packages with the convention ``wis2box-MYPLUGIN-NAME``.
+   It is recommended to name your wis2box packages with the convention ``wis2box-MYPLUGIN-NAME``, as well as adding the keywords/topics ``wis2box`` and ``plugin`` to help discovery on platforms such as GitHub.

 Integration